mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

 ![Alt text](image.png)
 ## Why use Amazon Sagemaker DeepAR Algorithm

-DeepAR, a methodology for producing accurate probabilistic forecasts based on training autoregressive recurrent networks, which learns such a global model from historical data of all time series in the data set.
-The method builds upon previous research on deep learning for time series data, and tailors a similar LSTM-based recurrent neural network architecture to the probabilistic forecasting problem.
+DeepAR is a methodology designed to generate precise probabilistic forecasts by training autoregressive recurrent networks.
+This innovative approach learns a global model from the historical data of all time series within the dataset, building upon prior research in deep learning for time series data.
+It customizes a recurrent neural network architecture based on Long Short-Term Memory (LSTM) for the specific challenges of probabilistic forecasting.

-In addition to providing better forecast accuracy than previous methods, DeepAR has a number key advantages compared to classical approaches and other global
+In contrast to classical methods and other global approaches, DeepAR offers several key advantages:

-methods:
-* As DeepAR learns seasonal behavior and dependencies on given covariates across time series, minimal manual feature engineering is needed to capture complex, group-dependent behavior;
+* Minimal Manual Feature Engineering: DeepAR learns seasonal patterns and dependencies on covariates across time series, reducing the need for extensive manual feature engineering to capture intricate, group-dependent behavior.

-* DeepAR makes probabilistic forecasts in the form of Monte Carlo samples that can be used to compute consistent quantile estimates for all sub-ranges in the prediction horizon; DeepAR also produces both point forecasts (e.g., the amount of sneakers sold in a week is X) and probabilistic forecasts (e.g., the amount of sneakers sold in a week is between X and Y with Z% probability).
+* Probabilistic Forecasts: DeepAR produces probabilistic forecasts in the form of Monte Carlo samples.
+These samples enable the computation of consistent quantile estimates for various sub-ranges within the prediction horizon.
+The methodology provides both point forecasts (e.g., predicting the exact number of sneakers sold in a week) and probabilistic forecasts (e.g., estimating the range of sneakers sold in a week with a certain probability).

-* By learning from similar items, DeepAR is able to provide forecasts for items with little or no history at all, a case where traditional single-item forecasting methods fail.
-Traditional methods such as ARIMA or ES rely solely on the historical data of an individual time series, and as such they are typically less accurate in the cold start case.
+* Handling Cold Start Cases: DeepAR leverages knowledge from similar items, enabling accurate forecasts even for items with limited or no historical data.
+This capability addresses a common challenge where traditional single-item forecasting methods, such as ARIMA or ES, tend to be less accurate in scenarios with minimal historical information.

-* Our approach does not assume Gaussian noise, but can incorporate a wide range of likelihood functions, allowing the user to choose one that is appropriate for the statistical properties of the data.
-Especially in the demand forecasting domain, one is often faced with highly erratic, intermittent or bursty data which violate core assumptions of many classical techniques, such as Gaussian errors, stationarity, or homoscedasticity of the time series.
+* Flexible Likelihood Functions: DeepAR does not assume Gaussian noise and allows the incorporation of a wide range of likelihood functions.
+This flexibility empowers users to select a likelihood function tailored to the statistical properties of the data.
+Particularly in demand forecasting, where data often exhibits erratic, intermittent, or bursty patterns, DeepAR's ability to accommodate diverse likelihood functions is valuable.
+This stands in contrast to classical techniques that rely on assumptions like Gaussian errors, stationarity, or homoscedasticity, which may not hold in real-world scenarios.
 ![Alt text](image-1.png)

 ## Sagemaker Instance Setup